GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-assets-store.md

 **The point of origin** is important, it will be used as a rotation point by GDevelop.

-**Textures** are supported only in format types that are contained, such as .glb, .blend, .fbx.
+**Textures** are supported only in format types that are contained, such as `.glb`, `.blend`, `.fbx`.

 **Texture** formats must be `.png` or `.jpg`.

 !!! note

-    There's no need to supply cut-outs, the asset store will automatically generate a cut-out for each 3D model.
+    There's no need to add images preview for the models, the asset store will automatically generate them.

 ## (⚠️ Advanced!)
 To make an object from scratch, for example particle emitters